cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::{seealso} Preface
 :icon: false
 I did this project in Desmos back in 2021.
 For some reason, I've always been obsessed with air pressure, perhaps because I discovered that it can be measured outstandingly precisely with a smartphone.
 It can even detect altitude changes on the order of meters.
 So I asked myself: can I derive how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
 This way, I could estimate a change in altitude by measuring the change in pressure with my phone.
-And it seems to work rather nicely.
-Follow me through it and you'll see.
+And it works rather nicely!
 :::

 # Introduction